zenphantom/ml-git/docs/s3_configurations.md

 ## MinIO ##

-MinIO is a cloud storage server compatible with Amazon S3.
+[MinIO](https://min.io/) is a cloud storage server compatible with Amazon S3.
+That said, you can configure it in the same way as above by placing Access Key and Secret Access Key of your MinIO bucket.